FlorenceGalliers/C7082-assignment/README.md

 Low accuracy suggests that there is a high chance misclassification could occur.
 This may just be between different weed species, rather than between ‘weed’ or ‘crop’.
 A different approach that was not taken here would be to have just two classes of data, one containing weed species and one crop species.
 This could produce more accurate results as there would only be two classes.
 In practice for weed control purposes, for example if this technology was used within a sprayer, it would only need to know whether to spray a plant or not.
 This suggests that simplification of the model classes may be possible.

 Another approach would be to develop crop specific models, for example one for use in a field where wheat is grown and a different one for maize fields.
 This would allow higher specificity in training of just one crop species against the weed species.
 The model in theory would only need to learn crop or not crop.
-It would be unusual to grow a combination of different crops in one field, therefore it makes sense to separate them out.
+It is less likely that a a combination of different crops are gorwn in one field, therefore it may makes sense to separate them out.

-The detection of weed cover is an active area of research and the Identification of weed and crop species is used in the creation of weed cover maps.
+The detection of weed cover is an active area of research and the identification of weed and crop species is used in the creation of weed cover maps.
 Partel et al (2019) put forward a method combining a CNNs, a weed mapping system and a precision sprayer in order to reduce the quantity of herbicides applied.
 Utilising real time image capture this shows the potential of these systems to aid in reducing chemical inputs in a commercially feasible method.
 Weed mapping using satellite imagery has seen mixed results but image quality and cloud cover have reduced the accuracy of this method.
 Using methods based closer to the ground, image quality and precision could be improved.

 Past research has shown that the application of an image classification model trained in one environment performs inaccurately when transferred to a new environment (Lambert et al, 2019).
 To test this theory, the model created above was tested using images collected from another source (GBIF).
 Accuracy was greatly decreased to 23.10% and model loss increased to 5.54, this is in agreement with previous research showing that models trained with one set of images perform poorly with completely new images.
 Perhaps by combining these images with the original image set, and training the model with a shuffled combination, the accuracy could be improved.
 However, when then tested with an alternative new dataset, the decrease in accuracy may still occur.

 Image quality is low in some of the training images due to the variation in size and the artificial backgrounds of the images makes the model difficult to transfer to other groups of images.
 All images are taken in one place and the background noise caused by trays, measuring tapes and stones may have led to lower accuracy.

+In conclusion the final model created during this project shows the potential for convolutional neural networks to be used to solve agricultural problems.
+However quantity and quality of training data is very important, especially to allow the model to be transferable across different sitations and environments.
 Future models created with this data set should look to balance the number of images in each class, and combine new images into the training so the model is more transferable.
 Cross validation for hyperparameter searching is something else that could be explored to see if the optimal values are being used.
 This model creation had no detection component, and it may be that the model is recognising other things in the images such as stones or trays, rather than the plants themselves.
-By training a model to detect only the plant, model improvement may be seen.
+By training a model to detect only the plant with the use of bounding boxes it would be interesting to see if model accuracy improved.

 ### References